2026 Most Affordable Online Supply Chain Management Degrees

 An online degree in supply chain management opens doors to lucrative career paths with a strong return on investment.
 Graduates can pursue roles such as logistics manager, procurement specialist, or operations analyst, enjoying competitive salaries.

 Another role to consider is purchasing managers, buyers, and purchasing agents.
 Buyers and purchasing agents handle procurement by evaluating suppliers, negotiating contracts, and ensuring product quality, while purchasing managers oversee these tasks and handle more complex procurement duties.
 The overall median annual salary is similar to logisticians, at around .
-Unlike logisticians, however, there is a decline in the growth rate at -6%.
-Despite fewer job opportunities, there are still around 45,000 new openings every year, on average, for purchasing managers, buyers, and purchasing agents.
+It also has a 4% projected growth over the next decade.

 All of these job roles typically need at least a bachelor's in supply chain management to get you in the door.
 With opportunities to work in diverse industries such as retail, manufacturing, healthcare, and logistics, an online bachelor's degree provides a solid foundation for pursuing a successful career in supply chain management.